What is expected of me?

 What happens during the treatment sessions?

-Treatment sessions consist of muscle testing and gentle restorative body work to integrate body systems.
+Treatment sessions consist of manual muscle testing and gentle restorative body care to integrate body systems.
 Various herbal tinctures, flower essences, trace minerals, gem elixirs, aromatherapy spray and/or homeopathic medicines are used to balance the immune, neurological, endocrine and metabolic systems.

 Are labs and imaging used as a part of my treatment?